An iterative solver for the HPS discretization applied to three dimensional Helmholtz problems: The global system

-The solution technique presented in this paper utilizes an iterative solver such as \texttt{GMRES}.
-This means that it is necessary to apply the linear system that results from the discretization to a vector rapidly.
-Thanks to all the matrices being defined at the box (element) level, this is easily done in a \emph{matrix-free} manner \cite{Knyazev2001, KronbichlerKormann2019}.
-Essentially for any block row, there are two matrices that need to be applied: the self interaction matrix corresponding to the discretization of the problem on a box as presented in \S\ref{sec:leafdiscretization} and the matrices that result from enforcing the continuity of the impedance boundary data between boxes.
-Fortunately these matrices are sparse.
-Figure \ref{fig:sparse_loc} illustrates the sparsity pattern of some of these matrices when $n_c = 10$.
+The solution technique presented in this paper utilizes a \texttt{GMRES} iterative solver.
+In order for this solver to be efficient, the matrix $\mtx{A}$ be able to applied to a vector rapidly.
+Since all of the submatrices of $\mtx{A}$ are defined at the box (element) level, it is easy to apply $\mtx{A}$ in a \emph{matrix-free} manner \cite{Knyazev2001, KronbichlerKormann2019}.
+Specifically, for any block row corresponding to element $\tau$, there are two matrix types that need to be applied: the self interaction matrix $\boldsymbol{A}^{\tau}$ corresponding to the discretization of the problem on the element as presented in section \ref{sec:leafdiscretization} and $\mtx{G}^\tau$ with subscript matrices which enforce the continuity of impedance boundary data.
+Fortunately both of these matrices are sparse.
+Figure \ref{fig:sparse_loc} illustrates the sparsity pattern of the matrix $\mtx{A}^\tau$ and $\mtx{G}^\tau_{-x}$ when $n_c = 10$.
 Since the $\mtx{G}^\tau_x$, etc. matrices are very sparse (e.g. Figure \ref{fig:sparse_loc}(b)), their application to a vector is straightforward.

-Of the matrices that need to be applied in a block row, the one corresponding to the discretization of the leaf box $\mtx{A}^\tau$ is the largest.
-The most dense subblock is the principal $n_i \times n_i$ submatrix $\mtx{A}^\tau_{ii}$ which corresponds to the differential operator on the interior nodes.
-The sparsity pattern of $\mtx{A}_{ii}^\tau$ (illustrated in Figure \ref{fig:sparse_loc}(a)) results from the fact that the matrix is defined via Kronecker products.
-Specifically, the matrix $\mtx{A}_{ii}^\tau$ is defined as follows
+The matrix $\mtx{A}^\tau$ is the largest and most dense matrix in a block row of $\mtx{A}$.
+The most dense subblock of $\mtx{A}^\tau$ is the principal $n_i \times n_i$ submatrix $\mtx{A}^\tau_{ii}$ from (\ref{eqn:leaf}).
+Recall that the submatrix $\mtx{A}^\tau_{ii}$ corresponds to the spectral approximation of the differential operator on the interior nodes.
+Each of the derivative operators can be written as a collection of Kronecker products involving identity matrices and the one dimensional second derivative operator.
+Thus $\mtx{A}_{ii}^\tau$ can be expressed almost exclusively in terms of Kronecker products.
+Specifically,